CounterpartyXCP/Documentation/Basics/FAQ.md

 ### Is a 51% attack against Counterparty possible?

-As every Counterparty transaction is a Bitcoin transaction, to do a 51% attack on Counterparty you would have to do a 51% attack on Bitcoin.
+As every Counterparty transaction is a Bitcoin transaction, to do a "51% attack" on Counterparty you would have to do a 51% attack on Bitcoin.

 ### Besides a 51% attack, what are the other risks to consensus?

 The Counterparty network could be effectively "forked" by a sizable number of people running different versions of the Counterparty client that had different "consensus sensitive code" (i.e. protocol code).
 In this case, if a transaction was read in from the Bitcoin client software, the differing code may cause two different interpretations of the data, and thus, two different ledger states.

 As long as all participants run software that has the same protocol rules (even if it is different Counterparty client implementations), this situation will not happen.
-The reference client includes numerous safeguards that help detect and prevent this from happening.
+The reference client includes extensive safeguards that help detect and prevent this from happening.

 That being said, [the Counterparty client](https://github.com/CounterpartyXCP/counterparty-lib) is completely open-source.
 Anyone is able to copy the code and make their own modifications.
 They can then run their modified version of the software, which technically may generate a different ledger than everyone else.
 This is similar to Bitcoin itself.
 However, to have any impact, that person would have to get others to run it, who would have to trust this individual more than they trust the Counterparty development team.
 This new ledger would not be "Counterparty".
 It would be a separate ledger with its own protocol rules.
 Services built on this ledger (such as a block explorer) would not agree with similar services built on the Counterparty ledger.